Vovan-VE/supaplex-levels-editor/README.md

 - Mobile device can't fit all UI.
 - Large MPX levels are laggy.
+- Level border in newly create MPX with custom size.
 - Some preferences may be lost in development environment.

 ## Contribution, Development